Jobs for May: Greenhouse, conservatory and houseplants

 Apply shade paint to the outside of the glass or use blinds on sunny days to prevent temperatures from soaring.

 Harden off your half-hardy bedding plants that were started off early under cover.
-By placing them outside for a short period only, at the warmest time of day, and then gradually increasing the length of time they are outside, you can avoid the ‘shock’ that they otherwise experience when moved outside suddenly and permanently.
+By placing them outside for a short period only, at the warmest time of day, and then gradually increasing the length of time they are outside, you can avoid the ‘cold shock’ that they otherwise experience when moved outside suddenly and permanently.

 Check plants at least every few days, to see if they need watering.
 Seedlings will need daily attention.
 Use rain, grey or recycled water wherever possible.